81 UK Small Business Statistics (Updated 2024)

 2016/17436,526+9.2%

-What are the biggest concerns for businesses?
+What are the biggest concerns for companies?

 Economic uncertainty is the biggest concern for businesses at the start of 2024, with 23% stating that they are impacting business turnover.
-This is closely followed by cost of labour, which is now a major challenge for 22% of business surveyed compared to 14% in July 2023.
+This is closely followed by cost of labour, which is now a major challenge for 22% of companies surveyed compared to 14% in July 2023.

 What is the average age of a UK company?